ENEWS SIGNUP DONATE & JOIN

 • In Spring 2009 we received our first Infrastructure grants for bike/ped improvements around four of our partner schools; total amount received on behalf of the City was about $470,000.

-• As of 2014 we have partnered with most schools elementary and middle schools in Prescott and a few in Prescott Valley, serving thousands of students, teachers and parents.
+• By 2014 we had partnered with most schools elementary and middle schools in Prescott and a few in Prescott Valley, serving thousands of students, teachers and parents.

 Bike Week/Month